yukoba/nd4j/getstarted.md

 ## <a id="ide">Integrated Development Environments</a>

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
-The IDEs suggested here work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.
+We suggest **IntelliJ**.
+It will work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.

 An IDE provides a hassle-free development environment that allows you to focus more on your code.
 IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
 While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.